pchandu/pair-reading/README.md

 Once a user finishes onboarding, the user lands on the dashboard, where the main functionality of the app exists.
 **screenshot of dashboard**

-The dashboard is broken into 3 modules: user profile (left), recent posts & casual reading of the day (middle), and more external interaction such as scheduling meetings feature and bookclubs (right).
+The dashboard is broken into 2 modules: user profile (left), and more external interaction such as scheduling meetings feature and bookclubs (right).

 # User Profile
 Users have two primary functionalities, both of which are implemented in modals: